Sunday Full-Day Tutorials (9:00am - 5:30pm)

 Monday Afternoon Tutorials (1:30 - 5:00pm)

 Level - Intermediate.
 Attendees should be familiar with Ada 95.
-Preferable to have a basic knowledge of C# or Java.
+Basic knowledge of C# or Java is also recommended.

 This tutorial describes A#, an Ada environment for programming the Windows .NET and .NET Compact Frameworks.
 Attendees will learn how to create Ada applications that take advantage of the rich set of libraries available with the .NET Framework, and also how to deploy Ada applications onto PDAs using the .NET Compact Framework.